How Much Does a Home Inspection Cost in 2024?

 • Specialized inspections.
 Some issues require an expert or more technology for further evaluation.

-Other factors, like the busy season, can drive rates up or down.
+Factors like the busy season can drive rates up or down.
 And some inspectors can charge extra for certain tasks, like examining a crawlspace.

-Some states require home inspectors to be either licensed or certified — CA, CO, GA, HI, IA, ID, KS, ME, MI, MO, NE PA, SD, and UT do not.
-Licensed or certified home inspectors might charge more for their services depending on their credentials.
+Editor's note: According to the home inspection software company Spectora, some states require home inspectors to be either licensed or certified — CA, CO, GA, HI, IA, ID, KS, ME, MI, MN, MO, NE, PA (no license required but some rules apply), UT, WY, and the District of Columbia don't.
+Depending on their credentials, licensed or certified home inspectors might charge more for their services.

 Who pays for the home inspection?

-In most residential home sales, the buyer is expected to hire and pay for the home inspector.
-According to one survey, 79% of home inspections were paid for by the buyer[3].
-A buyer can negotiate with the seller to pay for the inspection, but that only usually only works in a buyer's market.
+In most residential home sales, the buyer is expected to hire and pay for the inspector.
+According to one survey, the buyer paid for 79% of home inspections.[2]
+A buyer can negotiate with the seller to pay for the inspection, which usually only works in a buyer's market.

 • Spot needed repairs and save you money in the long run